CandleLabAI/DInPNet-PCB-Component-Classification/README.md

 ### Dataset

-We have used FICS-PCB dataset which can be downloaded from <a href="https://www.trust-hub.org/#/data/fics-pcb">here</a>. components data needs to placed under `data/` directory.
+We have used FICS-PCB dataset which can be downloaded from <a href="https://www.trust-hub.org/#/data/fics-pcb">here</a>.
+Components data needs to placed under `data/` directory.

 Data Structure in `data/` directory after completing above steps
 ------------